Best Of18 min read

 #9.
 QuillBot — Best for Paraphrasing and Academic Refinement

 QuillBot is the most specialized tool here after Hypotenuse — it's primarily a paraphrasing and grammar tool.
 But it's really good at what it does.
-The paraphrasing engine offers seven modes (Standard, Fluency, Formal, Academic, Simple, Creative, Expand, Shorten), and the quality gap between QuillBot's output and generic paraphrasing tools is significant — night and day, really.
+The paraphrasing engine offers seven modes (Standard, Fluency, Formal, Academic, Simple, Creative, Expand, Shorten), and the quality difference between QuillBot's output and generic paraphrasing tools is significant.

 For content creators who repurpose existing content, translate concepts between formats, or need academic-style rewrites for white papers and reports, it's indispensable.
 The summarizer is also legitimately useful for condensing research sources.
-At ~$10/month for Premium, it's one of the easiest buying decisions on this list.
+At ~$10/month for Premium, it's one of the easiest calls on this list.

 Key Features: